-The consulting team conducted an online survey using SurveyMonkey, specifically for youth to understand their characteristics, preferences, and satisfaction levels with the city's parks, programs and facilities.
-The survey was available in English and Spanish for five weeks from January to February 2023, and received 561 responses.
+The consulting team conducted an online survey using SurveyMonkey, specifically for youth to understand their characteristics, preferences, and satisfaction levels with the City's parks, programs and facilities.
+The survey was conducted over a two-month period, from January to March 2023, and garnered a total of 561 responses in both English and Spanish combined.
 The following are the key findings from the survey, with full results available in Appendices.